iamahern/IfInjector/README.md

 The implementation consists of 3 files:

 * IfInjector.cs (Interfaces and API definition)
-* IfInjectorInternal.cs (The core implementation)
+* IfInjector.Injector.cs (The injector implementation)
-* IfInjectorPlatform.cs (Shims to support Windows Phone 7.5)
+* IfInjector.IfCore.cs (Core binding, platform & expression builder utilities.)

 Simply include these in your project or use the nuget package (https://www.nuget.org/packages/IfInjector).